Version select#

 conf.py:import json from pathlib import Path versions_file = Path(__file__).parent / "versions.json" ... html_theme_options = { ... "version_select_data": json.loads(versions_file.read_text()) ... }

-Load from URL example#
+Load data from URL#

 Create a